Alaska Intertie Fact Sheet

 Source of Funds: The Intertie was built in the mid-1980s with State of Alaska appropriations totaling $124 million.
 As a result of the state funds there is no debt associated with this asset.

-Participants: The operation of the Intertie is governed by the 3rd amended and restated agreement.
+Participants: The operation of the Intertie is governed by the 2nd Amended and Restated Alaska Intertie Agreement and Bylaws.
 There are five parties (participants) to this agreement AEA, GVEA, ML&P MEA and CEA.

 Benefits: A 1981 cost/benefit analysis indicated that substantial energy cost savings would result from the construction of an intertie allowing the exchange of economy energy and the sharing of reserve generation capacity between the Anchorage and Fairbanks load centers.
 Although the anticipated yearly monetary benefit was originally estimated to be $17 million per year, GVEA ratepayers achieved savings in excess of $52 million in 2012.